AnkitJha13/LandingPage/README.md

-A simple landing page using HTML and CSS
+A simple landing page created for a international travel agency using HTML and CSS.